SovereignCloudStack/docs/docs/turnkey-solution/hardware-landscape.md

 * Almost all installation steps are [documented and automated](https://github.com/SovereignCloudStack/hardware-landscape/blob/main/documentation/System_Deployment.md) based on a pure rack installation (The setup is extensively documented, in particular the few manual steps)
   * The entire customized setup of the nodes is [implemented by OSISM/Ansible](https://github.com/SovereignCloudStack/hardware-landscape/tree/main/environments/custom)
-  * All secrets (e.g. passwords) of the environment are stored and versioned in the encrypted Ansible Vault in i the repository (when access is transferred, rekeying can be used to change the access or the rights to it).
+  * All secrets (e.g. passwords) of the environment are stored and versioned in the encrypted Ansible Vault in the repository (when access is transferred, rekeying can be used to change the access or the rights to it).
   * A far-reaching or in-depth automation has been created that allows the environment to be re-set up or parts of it to be re-set up with a reasonable amount of personnel.